 Culture and tribes of the Fort Peck Indian Reservation

-The Fort Peck Indian Reservation in northeastern Montana boasts a rich and dynamic culture, shaped by the history of the two tribes that reside there: the Sioux and the Assiniboine.
+The Fort Peck Indian Reservation in northeast Montana boasts a rich and dynamic culture, shaped by the history of the two tribes residing there: the Sioux and the Assiniboine.

 Originally close kin in the 16th century, these tribes evolved from allies to adversaries through the 18th and 19th centuries.
 Eventually, they reunited on the present-day Fort Peck Indian Reservation.